 I will continue to do Showbiz, which has been my life.
 I was born on stage, and my mother kept it in the act.

-I get a buzz on stage, and now there is a new generation of kids who watch me on YouTube.
+I get a buzz on stage, and now a new generation of kids watch me on YouTube.

 I host a grown-up show: Basil Brush Unleashed.
 In Edinburgh last year, it was a huge hit.
 20-year-olds who grew up with me in the 2000s want to reminisce.
 Those who were born in the 70s like to see The Basil Brush Show.